Johniereed/thrivecart-coupon/README.md

 ### 2. Creating a New Coupon

-You got the access to coupon creation dashboard, now let’s learn what are the next steps you should take in order to create your first coupon.
+You got access to the coupon creation dashboard, now let’s learn what the next steps you should take in order to create your first coupon.

-1. Initiate Coupon Creation: Click on the 'Create frist coupon' button as shown in the image above.
+1. Initiate Coupon Creation: Click on the 'Create first coupon' button as shown in the image above.

 ![|624x293](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdnjOB_t2jdfoW6O92mG_PEkSvaiXAGLDNd_QESkzvXVlG47sdhvSWmlIYuiB0GLh5X7OvCCHgh2oVRs2fbQVk86ga3zVcRPVic3OMj8wLSw09EyCvN7M767NCdf2aIbIlb9Y6Ilg?key=ZmiHUaxDUHxyJoVYYtIsJirv)